-The Company is exposed to the financial risk related to the fluctuation of foreign exchange rates.
-The Company operates in Canada, the United States and Mexico.
-A portion of its assets and liabilities are denominated in currencies other than the functional currency of the related entity in Canada and Mexico.
-A significant change in the currency exchange rates between the non-functional currency balances and the functional currency has an effect on the Company's results for operations, financial position or cash flows.
+The Company is exposed to the financial risk related to the fluctuation of foreign exchange rates in currencies other than the functional currency of each entity.
+A significant change in the currency exchange rates between the local functional currency of each entity and the other currencies it employs could have an effect on the Company's results of operations, financial position or cash flows.
 The Company has not hedged its exposure to currency fluctuations.

-At September 30, 2013, the Company's Canadian operations are exposed to currency risk through the following assets and liabilities denominated in Canadian dollars:
+At December 31, 2013, the Company's Canadian operations (Canadian dollar functional currency) are exposed to currency risk through the following assets and liabilities denominated in USD dollars:

-September 30, 2013
+December 31, 2013

-Cash and cash equivalents CDN\$ 158,615
+Cash and cash equivalents CDN\$ 57,011

-Other receivable 386,836
+Other receivable 40,003

-Accounts payable (325,300)
+Accounts payable (349,717)

-CDN\$ 220,151
+CDN\$ (252,703)

-USD\$ Equivalent 213,677
+USD\$ Equivalent (237,592)